-If you’ve been considering a project management tool for your business, you’ll know there are several advantages.
+If you’ve been considering a project management software for your agency, you’ll know there are several advantages.
 You can access timelines, documents, and conversations in one place; the whole team can collaborate effectively; projects can be accessed anytime, anyplace; and a ‘live’ overview means that you always know exactly how a project is progressing.

 Cost savings are another compelling reason to consider implementing project management tools; ensuring more accurate quotes, timesheets, control over expenses, and saving time compared to traditional project management systems.

 But the reality is, project management software is only as good as the people who use it!